vvizard-/imintinvestors.com/content/about.md

 ---
 This site is dedicated to publish articles with _facts, rumors and speculations about [Imint AB](http://imint.se)_.

 The site and its content is written by independent shareholders and outside spectators.
 It has _no affiliation to, endorsement from or any other ties to the company Imint_.
-The opnions expressed are those of the respective authors and do not represent the company Imint.
+The opinions expressed are those of the respective authors and do not represent the company Imint.

 # Discuss Imint
 If you are interested in a more interactive discussion about Imint you can join the discussion [here](https://discord.gg/3HAFFsV)